sea-bass/drlnd-control-project/README.md

 This project uses the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment from Unity ML-Agents.

 This environment consists of 20 identical simulated robot arms which must place their end effector inside spheres that move around them.
 The spheres, which are normally blue, are colored green when the arms are positioned inside them.
-The arms have two joints with 2 degrees of freedom each, which can be actuated with torque.
+The arms have two joints with 2 degrees of freedom each, which can be actuated with torques.

 ![Environment animation](media/openai_reacher.gif)